 A lot of people want to learn the violin (or fiddle) but are scared to take their first steps.
-The instrument’s too expensive, they can’t take lessons, they’re too impatient, they can’t find any violin teachers, there are plenty of reasons.
+The instrument’s too expensive, they can’t take violin lessons near me, they’re too impatient, they can't find any violin teachers, there are plenty of reasons.

 However, if you’re passionate about learning to play the violin, anything is possible!

 “The measure of who we are is what we do with what we have” - Vince Lombardi.